shambhavi07/CSCI611_Spring25_Shambhavi_Danayak/Assignment_2/README.md

 4. Now run each cell step by step
 5. You will nee python version 3.12

-NOTE: There are 2 version of build_CNN. build_cnn was the version I accidently pushed it only contains implementation of model and runs it whereas the latest correct version build_cnn_2.ipynb it contains compplete model and visual representation.
+NOTE: There are 2 version of build_CNN. build_cnn.ipynb was the version I accidently pushed it only contains implementation of model and runs it whereas the latest correct version build_cnn_2.ipynb it contains compplete model and visual representation.